Hands-on Experiential Education

 Shark Research Expeditions

-Our longest running outreach project is the shark research field experience.
-Middle and High schools from across South Florida partner with SRC to provide their students with a truly unique field trip, learning hands-on from active shark scientists in the field.
+Our longest running outreach program, which we began offering in 2011, is the shark research field experience.
+Schools from across South Florida partner with SRC to provide their students with a truly unique field trip, learning hands-on from shark scientists in the field.

-Each school coordinates their schedule with SRC’s Lab Manager to arrange between one to three trips per year.
-The trips are chartered through local Miami vendors and depart out of Key Biscayne.
-The trips depart the dock at 8:30am and return around 4:30pm.
+Schools coordinates their schedules with SRC’s Logistics Coordinator to organize between one and three trips per year.
+Trips are chartered through local Miami vessel vendors and depart from Virginia Key and Key Biscayne.
+Trips generally depart the dock at 8:30am and return by around 4:30pm.

-Onboard, students learn from SRC Shark Researchers about the state of shark populations, why sharks are important to our oceans, how SRC research is answering key questions about ocean ecosystems, and how the research is conducted on these boat trips.
-Once the boat arrives at the designated fishing spot, the SRC interns not only begin deploying the fishing gear but also include the students in the process.
-Even at the height of action, when the team catches a shark, the students are responsible for taking a variety of measurements and samples, under the attentive guidance of SRC scientists and interns.
-The whole day is an interactive, empowering, and rewarding experience.
+Onboard, students learn from SRC researchers about shark populations, shark ecology, research done by SRC, and how data collection is conducted.
+Once the boat arrives at the designated fishing site, SRC interns begin deploying the fishing gear and include students in the process.
+Even at the height of action, when the team catches a shark, students are responsible for helping take a variety of measurements and samples under the guidance of the SRC team.
+The whole day is designed to be an interactive, empowering, and rewarding experience.

-Our shark tagging expeditions are available to middle school and high school groups, and students must be at least 10 years old.
+Our shark tagging expeditions are available to middle school and high school groups, and our target age for participants is 13-18.

 For groups with girls only, check out the F.I.N.S.
 Program!